 Obtaining a commercial driver’s license (CDL) allows the driver to operate large trucks and commercial vehicles in commerce throughout the United States.
-Particular commercial driver’s licenses are necessary for transporting hazardous materials (hazmat), passenger vehicles, and liquid/gas tankers.
+Commercial driver’s licenses are necessary for transporting hazardous materials (hazmat), passenger vehicles, and liquid/gas tankers.

 Steps Necessary to Get a CDL License

-CDL holders are part of the trucking industry that moves the US economy, generating over $650 billion a year by thousands of trucking companies.
+CDL holders are part of the trucking industry that moves the US economy, generating over $650 billion annually from thousands of trucking companies.

 Current (2021) CDL licensing requirements include: